What is MAVA?

 Are all week-end days called tournaments?

 - The 11s & 12s schedule from North Country does not offer many options for true tournaments and most coaches and players feel it is very tiring to play for more than 3 – 4 hours.
-The 11s & 12s days are usually called play dates and the Select Rahlia facility in Maple Grove is our best option so far.
-We will try to find one tournament for this team.
+The 11s & 12s days are usually called playdates and the Select Rahlia facility in Maple Grove is our best option so far.
+We will try to find one-two full tournaments.

 - The 13s will mostly attend tournaments but may utilize power league days.

 - The 14s will attend tournament days and only use power league days if necessary for scheduling.

 - The 15s, 16s and 17s will go for true tournaments every time.

 How are tournaments scheduled?

 Our coaches need to offer a preferred schedule according to their availability on week-ends.
 Some coaches may require only Saturdays or only Sundays.
 MAVA also asks the coaches to avoid Spring Break and three day holiday week-ends UNLESS their team agrees to attend two day tournaments.
 The coaches also want to look at the caliber of their team and choose appropriate tournaments if possible, which is difficult to do before practices begin.
-Practices begin in late Nov. or early Dec.
+Practices begin in early Dec.
 We are not allowed to practice Winter Break, which makes it difficult to ask our teams to begin tournaments any earlier than mid-Jan.
-The number of tournaments attended is based on how many are available and the cost per player MAVA requires.
+The number of tournaments attended is based on how many tournaments are available and the cost per player MAVA requires.
 Many families have expressed the length of a tournament day as a deterrent for more tournament days in a season.
-The Team Director works with the North Country schedule for available area tournaments at the correct age level to will secure a spot.
+The Team Director works with the North Country schedule for available area tournaments at the correct age level to secure a spot.
 MAVA does not have any control over when or where the tournaments are and how many teams can join.
 All of this process takes time and effort and MAVA will do our best to expedite this process for more options.